Sidh, Gujrat: Economy

-Sidh hosts five Mosques, a post office, an animal hospital, shops, a mill and many schools.
+Sidh hosts five mosques, a post office, an animal hospital, shops, a mill and many schools.
 The land surrounding the village is arid, production of crops is totally dependent on seasonal rainfall.
 As a result, agriculture has not been the main source of income for the local population.
 Many of the villagers have gone overseas to find work.

-Some people have settled in England, USA, Germany, UAE, Saudi Arabia, France, Italy and Greece etc.

 Sports

 Sidh is also a very popular village amongst all the villages of Gujrat for its sports.
 Basic sports played in Sidh are Cricket, Football, Volleyball, Badminton and Kabaddi.
 Sidhu fighters Cricket Club is currently the most successful team of the village.
 It has recently won about 15 tournament in a very short time period of 16 months and they have not stopped yet.
 Sidh has produced many great players of the region in many sports.